X-Men: Days of Future Past: Plot

-In a dystopian 2023, robots called Sentinels have been programmed to hunt down and kill mutants while also additionally killing all humans who posses the genetic potential to have mutant offspring along with any humans who try to help and protect them.
-In Moscow, they attack a small band of X-Men survivors consisting of Kitty Pryde, Colossus, Blink, Warpath, Bishop, Iceman, and Sunspot.
-With no way out, the remaining mutants intentionally sacrifice themselves to buy Kitty enough time to send Bishop's consciousness a few days into the past to warn the others of the coming attack and ensure their survival.
+In a dystopian 2023, robots called Sentinels hunt and kill mutants, as well as humans who either possess the genetic potential to have mutant offspring or try to protect them.
+In Moscow, they attack X-Men survivors Kitty Pryde, Colossus, Blink, Warpath, Bishop, Iceman, and Sunspot.
+The mutants sacrifice themselves to buy Kitty enough time to send Bishop's consciousness a few days into the past to warn the others of the coming attack and ensure their survival.

-Having averted the attack, the group retreats to a remote Chinese temple, where they are joined by Storm, Wolverine, Professor Charles Xavier, and Magneto.
-Xavier explains that the Sentinels were originally conceived by Bolivar Trask, a weapons designer whom Raven Darkhölme assassinated in 1973.
-In response, government forces captured Raven and experimented on her, using her DNA to eventually create Sentinels capable of adapting to any mutant power.
-Xavier plans to go back in time and prevent Trask's assassination in hopes of altering the future, but since he would not live if he tried, Wolverine volunteers to go instead because his regenerative abilities would allow him to survive the trip.
+Having averted the attack, the group retreats to a remote Chinese temple and are joined by Storm, Logan, Charles Xavier, and Magneto.
+Xavier explains that the Sentinel program was originally conceived by Bolivar Trask, a weapons designer whom Mystique assassinated in 1973.
+In response, the government approved his program and captured, tortured, and experimented on her, using her DNA to create Sentinels capable of adapting to any mutant power.
+Xavier plans to use Kitty's powers to go back in time to 1973 and prevent Trask's assassination in the hopes of altering the future.
+However, upon learning that time-traveling too far would kill Xavier, Logan volunteers instead, as his regenerative abilities would allow him to survive.

-Awakening in his younger body in 1973, Wolverine goes to the X-Mansion, learning from Hank McCoy that the school has been closed for years due to the Vietnam War and that Erik Lehnsherr (Magneto) has been imprisoned for assassinating JFK.
-A young, broken Xavier turned to alcoholism and frequently uses a serum that allows him to walk but suppresses his telepathic abilities.
-Hoping to reunite with Raven, Xavier agrees to help Wolverine.
-Aided by the newly recruited Quicksilver, the trio break Lehnsherr out of The Pentagon.
+Awakening in 1973, Logan goes to the X-Mansion, learning from Hank McCoy that the school has been closed for years due to the Vietnam War and that Magneto has been imprisoned for assassinating John F. Kennedy.
+A young, broken Xavier has turned to alcoholism and uses a serum that allows him to walk, but at the cost of his telepathic abilities.
+Hoping to reunite with Mystique, Xavier agrees to help Logan.
+They recruit Quicksilver, a mutant who can run at superhuman speeds, and break Magneto out of the Pentagon, learning that he was in fact attempting to save Kennedy, who was also a mutant.

-Raven discovers Trask has been experimenting on mutants and plots to assassinate him at the Paris Peace Accords, but Xavier, McCoy, and Logan foil her attempt.
-Lehnsherr attempts to kill Raven, believing this would change the future.
-McCoy fights him, allowing Raven to escape but publicly exposing the three as mutants.
+Mystique discovers Trask has been experimenting on mutants and plots to assassinate him at the Paris Peace Accords, but Xavier, McCoy, and Logan foil her attempt.
+Magneto attempts to kill Mystique, believing this would change the future; McCoy fights him, allowing Mystique to escape but publicly exposing them as mutants.
 Trask takes advantage of this and convinces President Richard Nixon to authorize the Sentinel program.